-Between April and May 2020, YRP investigators, with the assistance of the OPP and TPS, executed 30 search warrants at residences and businesses across York Region and the GTA, including Vaughan, Richmond Hill, Markham, East Gwillimbury, Brantford, Hamilton, Oakville and Toronto.
+Between April and May 2020, YRP investiga with the assistance of the OPP and TPS, executed 30 search warrants at residences businesses across York Region and the GTA including Vaughan, Richmond Hill, Markham Gwillimbury, Brantford, Hamilton, Oakville a Toronto.

-In total, 50 people were arrested and face 496 charges.
-Evidence seized in the search warrants included 11 tow trucks, more than 40 firearms, thousands of rounds of ammunition, a significant amount of illegal drugs and more than \$500,000 in cash.

-"By dismantling these criminal enterprises, we have helped to protect motorists, insurance companies and our community at large from the predatory practices of these unlawful tow companies and made our streets safer," said Deputy Chief of Investigations, Brian Bigras
+In total, 50 people were arrested and face 4 charges.
+Evidence seized in the search warrants included 11 tow trucks, more than 40 firearms, tors, thousands of rounds of ammunition, a significant amount of illegal drugs and more than \$500,000 in cash.
+"By dismantling these criminal enterprises, we and have helped to protect motorists, insurance , companies and our community at large from , East the predatory practices of these unlawful tow nd companies and made our streets safer," said Deputy Chief of Investigations, Brian Bigras 96 opto crime groups to fund the distribution of illegal firearms and deadly drugs.